Alexei7ca/goit-pycore-final-project/GUI_README.md

 assistant-gui
 ```

-The application window should appear, ready to use.
+## Appearance

+- **Welcome Guide**: On first launch, the application displays a pop-up with a quick guide to its features.
+- **Forced Dark Mode**: The application is permanently set to a dark theme to ensure a consistent and readable user experience across all systems.

 ## GUI Features

 - **Tabbed Interface**: Contacts and Notes are neatly separated into their own tabs.

+- **Live Search**:
-- **Live Search**: The lists automatically filter as you type in the search bars.
+  - **Contacts**: The contact list automatically filters as you type in the search bar, checking against names, phone numbers, and emails.
+  - **Notes**: The note list filters by tags.
+You can search for multiple tags by separating them with a comma (e.g., `work, urgent`).
+The search is partial, so typing `urg` will match the `#urgent` tag.

+- **Interactive Lists**:
-- **Interactive Lists**: Click any contact or note to see its full details.
-The selected item is highlighted.
+  - Click any contact or note to see its full details in the main text view.
+  - The selected item is highlighted for clarity.
+  - The note list is sorted chronologically, with the most recently added notes appearing at the top.

-- **Full CRUD Operations**:
+- **Full Contact Management**:
-  - **Add**: Click "Add" to open a pop-up window with fields for new data.
-  - **Edit**: Select an item and click "Edit" to open a pre-filled pop-up to modify it.
+  - **Add/Edit**: A pop-up window allows you to add or edit contacts.
+    - You can add multiple phone numbers by separating them with a comma.
+    - You can add an optional birthday in `DD.MM.YYYY` format.
-  - **Delete**: Select an item and click "Delete" to remove it (a confirmation dialog will appear to prevent accidents).
+  - **Delete**: Select a contact and click "Delete" to remove it (a confirmation dialog will appear).
+  - **Birthday Search**: Click the "Upcoming Birthdays" button to open a dialog and find contacts with birthdays in the next N days.

+- **Full Note Management**:
+  - **Add/Edit**: A pop-up window allows you to add or edit a note's title, content, and tags.

-- **Safe Error Handling**: If you enter invalid data (e.g., a bad phone number or tag), an error message will appear without closing the window, allowing you to correct the mistake.
+- **Safe Error Handling**: If you enter invalid data (e.g., a bad phone number format or an invalid date), an error message will appear without closing the pop-up window, allowing you to correct the mistake.

 - **Data Persistence**: All changes are automatically saved to `assistant_data.pkl` when you close the application.